Skip to content

 The Quantum Spinal Mechanics (QSM3) method is an advanced upper cervical technique that is exceptionally gentle, making it ideal for fibromyalgia.
 This approach focuses on the relationship between your head and neck, recognizing that even a tiny misalignment here can throw your entire body off balance, contributing to widespread pain and dysfunction.
 Using precise measurements and light touches, a QSM3 practitioner works to restore your body’s natural alignment and posture without any forceful twisting, popping, or cracking.
 By correcting the root imbalance, this method helps calm the nervous system and allows the body to heal itself, offering a path to lasting relief.

-Laser Therapy and Tissue Regenerative Technology
+Using Laser Therapy for Tissue Repair

 Modern chiropractic care often includes advanced tools that support the body’s healing process.
 For fibromyalgia, Laser Therapy can be particularly helpful.
 This non-invasive treatment uses specific wavelengths of light to penetrate deep into tissues, reducing inflammation and stimulating cellular repair.
 It can help soothe tender points and decrease widespread pain.
 Similarly, Tissue Regenerative Technology (TRT) uses acoustic waves to break up scar tissue and improve blood flow to painful areas.
 Both of these technologies work to accelerate healing from the inside out, providing a gentle yet powerful way to manage fibromyalgia symptoms without medication.

-Functional Distortion Model (FDM)
+Understanding the Functional Distortion Model (FDM)

 Sometimes, pain is caused by the body moving in incorrect or inefficient ways.
 The Functional Distortion Model (FDM) is a diagnostic approach that helps chiropractors identify these specific movement problems, or "distortions."
 By observing how you move and listening to your description of the pain, a practitioner can pinpoint the underlying issue.
 Once the distortion is identified, they use targeted manual techniques to correct it.
 This method is all about restoring proper function to the body’s tissues and joints, which in turn can significantly reduce the chronic pain and stiffness that come with fibromyalgia.

-What Does the Research Say?
+Chiropractic for Fibromyalgia: What the Research Shows

 When you're living with fibromyalgia, you want to know that a treatment is backed by solid proof.
 It’s smart to look at the research and understand what science has to say about chiropractic care for fibromyalgia.
 The picture is complex; while formal studies are still developing, many people report significant improvements in their symptoms.
 Let's walk through what the evidence shows, where the limitations are, and why personal experiences also play a crucial role.